 - refusing to come to complete stops at stop signs, rolling through stop signs, or simply ignoring stop signs claiming “nobody is coming”

 - Using the vehicle to injure a passenger by suddenly jerking the wheel

 - deliberately curbing the wheels to jolt and silence a talking passenger

 - Threatening to wreck the car with a passenger in it

-- refusing to wear a seat belt, claiming they will do what they want, that they don’t need to wear one, and showing zero regard for illegal activity if state laws command wearing
+- refusing to wear a seat belt, claiming they will do what they want, that they don’t need to wear one, and showing zero regards for illegal activity if state laws command wearing them

 - Impulse issues behind the wheel